 An official of the University may temporarily suspend a student reasonably believed to pose a threat to himself or herself, to the health or safety of other members of the University, to University property, or to the educational process, pending a hearing on an underlying offense charged under the Standards of Conduct.
+An official of the University deliberating interim suspension shall consult with University Police and the Threat Assessment Team.
 Interim Suspension is also authorized where a student has engaged in violation(s) of the Standards of Conduct and/or federal, state, local, or international law, such that the official could reasonably conclude that the student is not fit to be a part of the community of responsibility and trust that is the University.
 Any student so suspended who thereafter enters upon those areas of the Grounds denied the student by the terms of the suspension, other than with the permission of or at the request of University officials or of a duly authorized hearing body for purposes of a hearing, is subject to further discipline by the University as well as possible arrest and criminal prosecution.

-1. A student so suspended shall be given the following warnings by the suspending official:

--You are hereby temporarily suspended and barred from [location Grounds or portion thereof or specified activities].
+- 1. A student so suspended shall be given the following warnings by the suspending official: - You are hereby temporarily suspended and barred from [location Grounds or portion thereof or specified activities].
 You may only enter [area] with the permission of or upon the request of University officials or of an authorized hearing body for purposes of a hearing.
-You are entitled to a timely review (ordinarily within 48 hours) before the Vice President and Chief Student Affairs Officer or his or her designee to determine whether this suspension is with good cause and may continue pending a hearing before the University Judiciary Committee or other governing hearing body.
-It is your responsibility to request such review by so notifying the Office of the Vice President and Chief Student Affairs Officer.

-- 2. The Vice President and Chief Student Affairs Officer (or designee) may postpone a requested review for a reasonable period of time if the student is unavailable or for other good cause. - 3.
-Should the Vice President and Chief Student Affairs Officer (or designee) affirm or leave in place with modifications the interim suspension, the student may seek a hearing before the University Judiciary Committee or other governing hearing body on the underlying charges.
-The student must do so within 72 hours of notification of the Vice Presidentis decision, or forfeit any right to an expedited hearing.
+You are entitled to a timely review (ordinarily within 48 hours) before the Vice President and Chief Student Affairs Officer and the Associate Vice President (AVP) for Safety & Security or their designee/s to determine whether this suspension is with good cause and may continue pending a hearing before the University Judiciary Committee or other governing hearing body.
+It is your responsibility to request such review by so notifying the Office of the Vice President and Chief Student Affairs Officer. - 2.
+The Vice President and Chief Student Affairs Officer and the AVP for Safety & Security or designee/s may postpone a requested review for a reasonable period of time if the student is unavailable or for other good cause. - 3.
+Should the Vice President and Chief Student Affairs Officer and the AVP for Safety & Security or designee/s affirm or leave in place with modifications the interim suspension, the student may seek a hearing before the University Judiciary Committee or other governing hearing body on the underlying charges.
+The student must do so within 72 hours of notification of the Vice President decision or forfeit any right to an expedited hearing.
 Where an expedited hearing is timely sought, the University Judiciary Committee or other governing hearing body shall schedule a hearing as soon as practicable, subject to the rules and procedures adopted by the University Judiciary Committee or other governing hearing body. - 4.
 Certain cases involving Interim Suspension may be decided directly by the University President (or designee) rather than the University Judiciary Committee or other governing hearing body.